 Ebay is probably the best place to list your coupons (I've bought them there myself before).
 Most people list them in lots rather than individually unless they are high dollar coupons.

-Throwing your electronics in the trash is bad for the environment, and it’s also a waste because there are many things you can get cash for.
+Throwing your electronics in the trash is bad for the environment, and it's also a waste because there are many things you can get cash for.
 Before you throw away an old cell phone, mp3, or DVD player, look it up on Gazelle and see what you can get for it.
+Electronics are some of the best products to sell online to make money.

 There is a lot of demand for used ink cartridges.
 Some sites, like Ink Jet Buyer and TonerBuyer, will give you cash for your empty cartridges.
 If you don't want to bother with using those sites to get cash and you have a child or grandchild in school, check to see if the school will take them.
 Schools can often get money for empty ink cartridges and will accept what you have.